IDMNYU/DM-GY-9103-G-InteractiveInstallation-Bennett/Sketch_2.md

 ## Sketch 2

+*Due April 10th: code to your GitHub repo, images + video documenting the interaction and output to your process blog*

 Review the physical computing material covered in last class.
-Review the slides (see [pcomp folder](/tree/master/pcomp)).
+Review the slides (see [pcomp folder](pcomp)).
 Go through the code demos 1-3, setting up your board and running the code.
 Read Chapters 4-5 in Getting Started with Arduino (Slack Resources).

 After doing that, take a previous sketch (or make a new one) and incorporate an input sensor.
 The input sensor should controlling/changing an image, sound or video.
 Have fun and be playful.
 Practice good circuit techniques in building your project step by step.

 Can you program in a change that only happens once in a while?

-* Due April 10th: code to your GitHub repo, images + video documenting the interaction and output to your process blog *

 Name your Github Repo "II_Sketch_2" and send me a link to it.